sanjeevrs2000/CS6910/README.md

 In the function Train(), wandb.init, wandb.config and wandb.log have been commented so as to do a trial run without logging in wandb.

-The Train() returns the trained weights and biases which are used in the test function for prediction.
+Train() returns the trained weights and biases which are used in the test function for prediction.

 Run the following block to train the model and run it on test set to get predictions.